wmacevoy/languages-wmacevoy-spring2024/exam2-solutions.md

 5. What are the two main kinds of parsers?

-Recursive descent, which are hand made and breaks on left recursive grammars.
+Recursive descent, which are hand made and break on left recursive grammars.

 Shift-reduce, which are built with tool assistance (like flex/bison), and are inefficient on right recursive grammars.